 - Long-term Vision and Talent Retention: Identification and training of future leaders ensures that they understand their objectives, while simultaneously fostering engagement, and retention by providing employees with a clear path for growth within the organization.

-8 Steps for Effective Leadership Succession Planning in 2025
+8 Steps for Leadership Succession Planning in 2025

 Here are the crucial steps that every organization should follow for effective leadership succession planning: